-Tipping, therefore, had nothing to do with me back then; it was something my parents did, something I had no reason (or opportunity) to do.
+As such, tipping had nothing to do with me back then; it was something my parents did, something I had no reason or opportunity to do.
 And something, I confess, that I didn’t take the effort to learn.

 So I was rather confused when I ate at a restaurant with some friends for the first time after high school graduation.
 Feeling like 17th century Europe waiting for the Enlightenment, I simply tipped the same amount as my friends.
 I, all the while, mulled over this question: Why did I even have to tip, anyway?

 Maybe this is something you’ve wondered about, too.